-Responsibility for signing images or a subset of images MAY be delegated to more than one role and therefore it is possible for two different roles to be trusted for signing a particular image.
+As responsibility for signing images or a subset of images MAY be delegated to more than one role, it is possible that two different roles will be trusted to sign a particular image.
 For this reason, delegations MUST be prioritized.